Galileo88/Galileos-Planet-Pack/README.md

 * Waypoint Manager icons for every body.

-* Buffed some Karbonite engines.
+* Buffed karbonite ocean harvester slightly and all Karbonite air-breathing engines except the radial turbojet.
+It's clearly described as super-slow and goes untouched.

 * Decal Sticker support:

   * Apply your choice GPP flag as a decal with options for extending like a banner and spanning a cross-section of a craft.

 * Added resource configs for Kerbalism.
-Other resource biases also applied.
+Other resource biases and optimizations also applied.

 **v1.0.2**